Causal inference methods for combining randomized trials and observational studies: a review: Introduction

 \modif{In contrast, \textit{observational data} -- collected without systematically designed interventions, such as disease registries, cohorts, biobanks, epidemiological studies, or electronic health records -- are promising as they are readily available, include large and representative samples, and are less cost-intensive than RCTs.
 However, there are often concerns about the quality of these ``big data'', given that the lack of a controlled experimental intervention opens the door to \textit{confounding bias}.
 This concern is referred to as a lack of \textit{internal validity}.
 Under assumptions such as unconfoundedness it is possible to estimate a causal treatment effect from observational data.
 In practice, methods such as matching, inverse propensity weighting (IPW), or augmented IPW (AIPW) are used \citep{imbens2015causal}.
 Even when a confounder is unobserved, solutions exist at the price of additional assumptions, for example the \textit{front-door criterion} \citep{pearl1993bayesian}, instrumental variables \citep{angrist_etal_JASA1996, hernan2006instrumental, imbens2014instrumental}, and sensitivity analysis \citep{cornfield1959smoking, RosenbaumRubin1983sensitivity, imbens2003sensitivity}.}

-\modif{Combining information gathered from experimental and observational data opens the door to stronger results, enabling:} \modif{ \begin{enumerate} \item the assessment of generalizability of \modif{an} RCT, as observational data can constitute an external representative sample of a target population of interest; \item the potential to make observational evidence more credible using RCT, for example if the observational sample is suspected to suffer from a confounding bias; \item improved statistical efficiency, for example to better estimate heterogeneous treatment effects as RCTs are often under-powered in such settings. \end{enumerate} }
+Combining information gathered from experimental and observational data opens the door to new tools for, \modif{ \begin{enumerate} \item \modiff{accounting for the lack of representativeness of RCT}, as observational data can constitute an external representative sample of a target population of interest; \item \modif{making} observational evidence more credible using RCT \modiff{to ground observational analysis, such as detecting a} confounding bias; \item improving statistical efficiency, for example to better estimate heterogeneous treatment effects as RCTs are often under-powered in such settings. \end{enumerate} }